MEMPC PriSim Business War Games Competition

 “PriSim is proud to be part of the MEMPC competition,” said David Semb, a partner at PriSim Business War Games Inc. and an adjunct professor in the MEM program at Northwestern University.
 “Teams from each university will compete in a head-to-head battle for market share and profit.
 Along the way, the students participating will improve their business acumen and their strategy, finance, and leadership skills.
 Business simulations are one of the best ways out there to learn about business and finance.”

-The Competition begins the first week of February and wraps-up the first week of March when PriSim and the MEMPC will score the competition.
+The Competition begins the last week of January and wraps-up the last week of February when PriSim and the MEMPC will score the competition.